 The Power of Hate: Moo is empowered by anger and hatred.
 In the second season finale, when Moo goaded the heroes into hating him to make him stronger, the power of their hatred drove him insane.

 Pragmatic Villainy: Moo captured Holly to use the Magic Stone to locate his original body, figuring he could destroy the heroes with it.
 They rescued her, but by that time he had gotten what he needed to know.
 Rather than let them find out where he was going or try and stop him in his humanoid form, he simply left them behind so they had no idea where he was.

 Praetorian Guard: A Baddie group of Weeds that accompany Moo.
 Downplayed that they don't seem particularity badass, but seem to be more ceremonial than anything else.

-Scars Are Forever: Tiger of the Wind has a distinctive scar across his face, which he retained after being trapped in a Mystery Disc and reborn.
+Scars Are Forever: Tiger of the Wind has a distinctive scar across his face, which he retained after being trapped in a Mystery Disk and reborn.

 Schizo Tech: The ancient ruins' technology is a lot more advanced than in the present day.
 This is justified by Monol's story.
 And even then for a civilization that could create monsters and explore space, they choose to store said monsters on CD-Roms.

-Self-Disposing Villain: Moo destroys himself and his arch-enemy, the Phoenix, when he realizes they are doomed to fight in an eternal stalemate.
+Self-Disposing Villain: In the second season finale, Moo destroys himself and his arch-enemy, the Phoenix, when he realizes they are doomed to fight in an eternal stalemate.